StarCrusher96/Kerbal-Star-Systems-2/README.md

 ## 🎯 Why Play KSS2?

-- Go beyond Kerbol and explore entirely new star systems, each handcrafted with real science, deliberate design, and a healthy disregard for how far Kerbals probably should travel.
+- Go beyond Kerbol into fully original star systems, handcrafted with real science and unmistakable Kerbal weirdness.
-- Experience true late-game progression, with interstellar missions, strange anomalies, and long-term challenges that reward planning, curiosity, and stubborn persistence.
+- Explore where others haven’t, with interstellar mechanics, late-game progression, and systems that pioneered features now common in large KSP mods.
-- Discover worlds that feel alive, from hostile atmospheres and dynamic clouds to auroras, exotic stellar environments, and phenomena that don’t always behave as expected.
+- Discover worlds that feel alive, with dynamic atmospheres, clouds, auroras, and stellar phenomena that keep surprising you.
-- Built for players who like things to last, refined through years of iteration, optimized for both beauty and performance, and shaped by over a decade of worldbuilding and community feedback.
+- Built to last, refined over years of iteration, optimized for performance, and still pushing new ideas forward.

 ---